Rick-Phoenix/protoschema-go/README.md

 5: String("non_db_field")
 ```

-This will cause the package to report these errors and exit:
+This will cause protoschema to report these errors and exit:

 ```
 ❌ The following errors occurred: